Print datas

 design

-Nothing is more inspiring than a white sheet of paper.
-It provides the background where you can create something unique – or even have to. – After all, how does an idea actually become the convincing motif that the boss is constantly talking about?
-We show you how a diffuse thought becomes a concrete core message, and how a sketch becomes the perfect poster.
+Nothing is more inspiring than a blank sheet of paper.
+It is the chance to be able to create something unique - or to have to. - Because how does an idea actually become the convincing motif that the boss is always talking about?
+We show how a diffuse thought becomes a concrete core message and how a sketch becomes the perfect poster.

 Decision

-A decisive engineering principle applies to successful marketing: Keep it simple and short.
-Particularly at trade fairs and in shop windows, even at backlit advertising motifs people only look for an average of 1 - 3 seconds, during which the entire message has to be recorded and decoded.
-This forces the message to be precise and condensed.
-We therefore recommend a limitation to a maximum of 5 core elements: A short, concise headline in combination with a clear and high-contrast division of background, packshot and other visuals, as well as the company logo.
+A decisive principle from engineering applies to successful marketing: Keep it simple and short.
+Especially at trade fairs and in shop windows, even backlit advertising motifs can only be viewed for an average of 1 - 3 seconds, during which the entire message must be absorbed and decoded.
+This forces precision and condensation of the message.
+We therefore recommend limiting the number of core elements to a maximum of 5: a short, concise headline in combination with a clear and high-contrast division of background, packshot and other visuals, as well as the company logo.

 Good advertising is a balancing act.
-Despite its simplicity, it must convey sufficient information to convey the message of the advertiser.
-When constructing the illuminated motif, you should define a hierarchy in advance that regards the viewer's later viewing and reading direction.
-In order to speed up the decoding process, you should position all design elements in a way that separates them sharply from each other.
-Accordingly, you should avoid overlapping of pack shots and brand symbols by other image components.
+Despite its simplicity, it must convey enough information to get the advertiser's message across.
+When constructing the illuminated motif, a hierarchy should therefore be established in advance that incorporates the viewer's subsequent line of sight and reading direction.
+In order to speed up the decoding process, all design elements should also be positioned clearly apart from each other.
+Overlays of pack shots and brand symbols by other image components should be avoided accordingly.

-The correct positioning, colouring and dimension of the brand logo is crucial, especially in the trade fair environment.
-As a visual representative of the sender, it is an important component of the corporate identity and is stored as such in the consumer's memory.
-Logos should therefore also be visible from a great distance and effectively placed according to the design hierarchy.
+Especially in the trade fair environment, the right positioning, colour scheme and dimension of the brand logo is crucial.
+As the visual representative of the sender, it is an important part of the corporate identity and as such is stored in the consumer's memory.
+Logos should therefore be visible even from a great distance and placed effectively according to the design hierarchy.

-Each advertising motif is based on a so-called key visual on which the central statement of the design is based.
-This can be products, as well as people, slogans or logos.
-It is important, however, that they are highlighted as a central element and positioned clearly and visibly.
-In order to underline their importance, it is advisable to emphasize this prominence by a proportionally larger representation in comparison to subordinated elements.
-Ideally, the size should be at least 40% of the format height.
+Every advertising motif is based on a so-called key visual, on which the central message of the design is based.
+This can equally be products, people, slogans or logos.
+However, it is important that they are highlighted as a central element and positioned in a highly visible way.
+To underline their importance, it is advisable to emphasise this prominence also through a proportionally larger display compared to subordinate elements.
+Ideally, the size is at least 40% of the format height.

 Create contrasts

-Even backlit motifs don't always have it easy: especially in the trade fair industry, they have to assert themselves in a visually overloaded and stimulus-flooded environment.
-Colourless designs cannot meet these requirements.
+Even backlit motifs do not always have it easy: especially in the trade fair industry, they have to assert themselves in a visually overloaded and stimulus-flooded environment.
+Colourless designs cannot withstand these demands.
 They get lost.
-The correct handling of colour accents and contrasts, on the other hand, creates exciting image compositions.
+The right use of colour accents and contrasts, on the other hand, creates exciting image compositions.
 The colour differentiation of the elements supports the striking effect.

 Stay visible

-Long-distance effect is a central aspect of design.
-In order to guarantee good readability of headlines, a font size of 12-15% of the format height is therefore ideal.
-For sublines, however, a font size of 7-10% of the height is recommended.
-In order to keep the reading flow of the recipients stable, not more than 3 font sizes should be mixed.
+Distance effect is a central aspect of design.
+To guarantee good readability of headlines, a font size of 12-15% of the format height is therefore considered ideal.
+For sublines, on the other hand, a font size of 7-10% of the height is recommended.
+In order not to irritate the recipient's reading flow, a maximum of 3 font sizes should be mixed.

 Less is more

 A textual advertising message is successful if the viewer can grasp it within 2 seconds.
-Slogans or headlines should therefore contain a maximum of 5 words or two lines.
+Slogans or headlines should therefore not exceed 5 words or two lines.

 Stay positive

-The backlighting of the advertising motifs encourages an overall positive perception of the message.
-In combination with a friendly design, this effect leads to increased attention and a better memory performance of the recipient.
-Above all, the depiction of faces support this effect.
+The backlighting of the advertising motifs favours an overall positive perception of the message.
+In combination with a friendly design, this external effect leads to increased attention and better recall by the recipient.
+Above all, the depiction of faces should support this effect.